e8d22e5ea84e7c974b3542f2b44a3a68e311bef/chttpd/README.md

 # chttpd
 A proof of concept HTTP server written in the C programming language--and extremely vulnerable! **chttpd is to not be used for serious applications, as it is unsafe to do so.**

-chttpd can serve static files--determining the correct MIME type with a small list of known extensions, which may be extended--as well as execute CGI scripts (that of PHP) completely.
+chttpd can serve static files--determining the correct MIME type with a small list of known extensions, which may be extended--as well as execute CGI scripts (that of PHP only right now) completely.
 Since CGI is a fairly simple protocol, only requiring environment variables and the feeding of POST data into *stdin*, this is not too much of an accomplishment--never mind that it is, functionally, useless, due to the glaring security holes in chttpd.

 chttpd has a plethora of fatal flaws: